 No, it is not necessary.
 You can definitely pour the batter in the muffin tin cups directly.
 You just need to grease the muffin tin properly to ensure the easy removal of the muffins from the pan.

-- These muffins will stay fresh 2-3 days at room temperature in an air-tight container.
+- These old-fashioned blueberry muffins will stay fresh 2-3 days at room temperature in an air-tight container.

 - Cool the muffins completely before storing them in the refrigerator.
 Be sure to use sealed plastic or glass containers and use paper towels so that they can absorb the moisture to avoid soggy muffins.